wso2-extensions/identity-verification-onfido/samples/react-sample-app/README.md

 If you need to run the development server on a different port, follow these steps:

 1. Update the `PORT` in the `.env` file located at the root of the application.
-2. Update the `signInRedirectURL` and `signOutRedirectURL` in the `src/config.json` file.
+2. Update the `signInRedirectURL` and `signOutRedirectURL` in the `src/runtime-config.json` file.
-3. Go to the Asgardeo Console and navigate to the **Protocol** tab of your application:
+3. Go to the Identity Server/Asgardeo Console and navigate to the **Protocol** tab of your application:
     - Update the **Authorized Redirect URL**.
     - Update the **Allowed Origins**.